Following the opener comes the most important concept to understand for 5.20 Red Mage:

 - Normal Combo

-With the 40s burst windows, optimal raid buff windows will typically align every 120s with the Manafication combos paired with Embolden.
+With the 40s burst windows, optimal raid buff windows will typically align every 120s.
+Only align Manafication when you are certain of your kill time and it won’t lose you a use.

-Below is our Raid Utility sheet from The Balance by Jahaudant showing the various buffs & burst window timings for each job.
+Below is the Raid Utility sheet from Jahaudant showing the various buffs & burst window timings for each job.

-Your own melee combo will not align particularly well with Embolden unless you are using 120s Manafication cycles, but you will want to use Embolden on cooldown to line up with raid buffs such as Trick Attack, Technical Finish, Divination, etc for maximum value to your raid.
+Your own melee combo will not align particularly well with Embolden unless you are intentionally delaying Manafication for a given cycle, but you will want to use Embolden on cooldown to line up with raid buffs such as Trick Attack, Technical Finish, Divination, etc for maximum value to your raid.

 In order to ensure everything lines up well, coordinate with your raid members on what point of the fight you want to all simultaneously use your buffs.